arrayfire/arrayfire/docs/pages/README.md

 #### Extending ArrayFire

 ArrayFire can be used as a stand-alone application or integrated with existing CUDA, oneAPI, or OpenCL code.
-All ArrayFire `arrays` can be interchanged with other CUDA, oneAPI, or OpenCL data structures.

 ## Code once, run anywhere!